jzarzycki/pipe-able-file-explorer/README.md

 # Purpose
 Script is meant to be used as a GUI for selecting files inside a linux scripts or pipelines.
-It can fork it's output between the current terminal window, and stdout, in order to provide a dmenu-style gui inside the terminal window.
+It can fork it's output between the current terminal window, and stdout, in order to provide a dmenu utility inside of the terminal window.
 ```bash
 # this will show a GUI for selecting a file and write the path to selected file to path.txt
 ./search_file > path.txt